MALTA CITIZENSHIP BY INVESTMENT SERVICES

 Malta Residence by Investment

-To be eligible for Residence (Golden Visa), the applicant must meet the following criteria:
+To be eligible for the Malta Residence by Investment Programme (Golden Visa), the applicant must meet the following criteria:

 - Age - The main applicant must be at least 18 years of age.